Help your employees become advocates for your law firm, using social media

 According to a survey by communications firm FleishmanHillard:

-Aside from the fact that employees rate above leaders for trust, the highest ranking ‘trust index’ was for friends, family and colleagues.
-So, when your employees share your firm’s content online, they are sharing it with friends, family and possibly colleagues; that is, the highest ranking trust index.
+Aside from the fact that employees rate above leaders for trust, the highest-ranking ‘trust index’ was for friends, family and colleagues.
+So, when your employees share your firm’s content online, they are sharing it with friends, family and possibly colleagues; that is, the highest-ranking trust index.

-Today, the largest social media platform Facebook has publicly announced, time and again, their algorithmic changes to reduce the impact of ‘brands’ in the feeds of individuals.
+Over the last few years, the largest social media platform Facebook has publicly announced, time and again, their algorithmic changes to reduce the impact of ‘brands’ in the feeds of individuals.
 For a number of reasons, there are still benefits to organic posting but that’s an article for another time.

 However, what should not be dismissed here, is the power of an individual’s Facebook feed (or LinkedIn or Twitter etc) to reach a much bigger and diverse audience than a brand’s feed can.

 Many, or possibly most of your employees will have a Facebook account.
-Imagine if they all shared your brand’s content to their, on average 300+ friends!
+Imagine if they all shared your brand’s content to their on average, 300+ friends!
 You can view ‘average Facebook friends by age’ here.

 Here’s how that might look: